netdata/blog/blog/2022-11-28-speedtest.md

 ### Alerts
 Netdata has built-in support for alerts to reduce the monitoring burden for you.
 To create your own alert for another metric – please follow the [instructions here](https://learn.netdata.cloud/docs/monitor/configure-alarms).

-By default you will receive email notifications whenever an alert is triggered – if you would not like to receive these notifications you can turn them off from your profile settings.

-You can also set up trigger actions when an alert condition is met, for example you could (as I've done in the past) write a script that auto tweets your ISP and complains every time your internet is misbehaving due to network issues.
+For example, you could set up trigger actions when an alert condition is met.
+A few years ago I was having some trouble with an ISP under delivering and wrote a script that auto tweeted complaints to my ISP's twitter account every time my internet misbehaved due to network issues.
+I'm not suggesting you do that, but I'm not suggesting you don't do it either :-)

 ### Anomaly Advisor
 Anomaly Advisor lets you quickly identify if the system you are monitoring has any anomalies and allows you to drill down into which metrics are behaving anomalously.